Medical Experts

 Nandakumar

-Complement deficiency is a category of primary immunodeficiency disease.
-The complement system comprises a complex group of proteins that play a role in host defense and inflammation.
-These proteins act as a cascade with three parallel pathways, each activated by different stimuli: the classical pathway (CP), alternative pathway (AP), and lectin pathway (LP).
-These three pathways converge on a terminal pathway (TP).
-Deficiency in any of the proteins involved in these pathways, including complement proteins and regulators (eg, complement component 3 [C3]) and factors (eg, factor B), may lead to recurrent infections (eg, Neisseria) or inappropriate immune responses.
-Laboratory testing for complement deficiency includes primary testing to determine which pathway is affected, followed by secondary testing to identify the deficient complement protein and/or its regulators to reach a definitive diagnosis.
+Deficiency in any of the effector or regulatory complement proteins may lead to recurrent infections (eg, Neisseria) or inappropriate immune responses.
+Laboratory testing for complement deficiencies includes primary testing to determine which pathway is affected, followed by secondary testing to identify the deficient complement protein and/or its regulators to reach a definitive diagnosis.
 Laboratory testing may also be used to monitor complement blockage in patients treated with anticomplement therapeutics.

 Quick Answers for Clinicians

 Patients with congenital deficiencies in any components of the terminal pathway (C5-C9) may be susceptible to recurrent infections (eg, Neisseria) and inappropriate immune responses.
 A small number of individuals with these findings may have normal protein concentrations but defective protein functions.
 In these cases, functional assays may be useful to detect deficiency.
-Abnormal functional test results can be used to investigate any defects in upstream components of the complement pathway.
-Complement functional test results can also be impacted when the patient is being treated with complement inhibitory drugs (eg, eculizumab or ravulizumab).
+Complement functional test results can be impacted when the patient is being treated with complement inhibitory drugs (eg, eculizumab or ravulizumab).

 Complement consumption often occurs in active systemic lupus erythematosus (SLE), which leads to low concentrations of classical pathway complement proteins, particularly complement component 3 (C3) and C4.
-Complement testing, including total complement testing and testing for the C3 and C4 components, may therefore be useful to support a diagnosis of SLE.
+Complement testing, including total complement testing and testing for C3 and C4, may therefore be useful to support a diagnosis of SLE.
 Complement tests are also recommended every 3-6 months to monitor disease activity in patients with SLE.
-Decreased C3 and C4 concentrations may also be associated with glomerulonephritis in SLE.
+Decreased C3 and C4 concentrations and the presence of anti-C1q autoantibodies have been associated with lupus nephritis in patients with SLE.
 For more information, refer to the ARUP Consult Systemic Lupus Erythematosus topic.

 Laboratory Testing